 Growing summer savory herbs is very easy.
 The plant likes rich, moist, well-drained soil and full sun.
 It also grows quickly and easily enough that it’s not at all a hassle to start a new crop each spring.

 Summer savory plants can be sown as seed directly into the ground after all danger of frost has passed.
-The seeds can also be started indoors about 4 weeks before the last frost, then transplanted out in warmer weather.
+The seeds can also be started indoors about four weeks before the last frost, then transplanted out in warmer weather.
 It can even be grown indoors during the winter.

 Little summer savory plant care is necessary, other than watering.
 Harvest your summer savory by cutting off the tops when buds are just beginning to form.
 In order to have summer savory all summer long, sow new seeds once per week.
 This will allow you to have a constant supply of plants that are ready to harvest.